WMRO: History

-Before buying WMRO, Scott Bailey was an air personality known as "Scott the Rock" at Nashville's WVOL (1470 AM) and WQQK (92.1 FM) known as 92Q, with a love for its Urban Contemporary Format.
-He did "short stints" at 103.3 WKDF, 880 WMDB, 88.1 WFSK in Nashville; 1270 WQKR, Portland, Tennessee; and 1570 WLBQ Morgantown, Kentucky.
-Scott Bailey began his radio career at WRVU-FM 91.1 at Vanderbilt University in Nashville, Tennessee, as a "Non Student" Volunteer in 1981, then to 88.5 WVCP at Volunteer State College taking radio courses from instructor Howard Esparvnik, at the same time working in the Commercial Radio Business in the Nashville Market.
-In January 2020, and after years of owning and operating WMRO, Scott Bailey retired from Terrestrial Radio after a bit over 40 years.
+Before buying WMRO, Scott Bailey was an air personality known as "Scott the Rock" at Nashville's WVOL and WQQK, with a love for its urban contemporary format.
+He did "short stints" at WKDF, WMDB, and WFSK in Nashville; WQKR in Portland, Tennessee; and WLBQ in Morgantown, Kentucky.
+Scott Bailey began his radio career at WRVU at Vanderbilt University as a "Non Student" Volunteer in 1981, then went to WVCP at Volunteer State Community College taking radio courses from instructor Howard Esparvnik, at the same time working in the commercial radio business in the Nashville market.
+In January 2020, and after years of owning and operating WMRO, Scott Bailey retired from terrestrial radio after over 40 years.

-On January 8, 2020, long time Sunday Afternoon DJ on WMRO, Wayne Akins, had passed away after an extended illness.
+On January 8, 2020, long-time Sunday afternoon DJ on WMRO, Wayne Akins, died after an extended illness.
+Wayne Akins had previously been a Sunday afternoon gospel music DJ at another area local AM station, but found his home at WMRO where he remained a very important asset to the station.
 Wayne Akins was from Westmoreland, Tennessee.

 WMRO's last days of operation

 In the fall of 2018, the land and studio building on which WMRO's tower was located was sold by Classic Broadcasting.
 Classic Broadcasting could not pay the bank lein Citizens Bank of Lafayette, Tennessee had on the land and building only.
-Classic Broadcasting, under then President and General Manager, William E. "Bill" Bailey purchased the building, property and tower site on November 13, 1991, through an IRS Auction.
-It was the former site of 1130 WAMG (now WYXE).
+Classic Broadcasting, under then President and General Manager, William E. "Bill" Bailey purchased the building, property and tower site on November 13, 1991, through an IRS auction.
 In 2018, the bank allowed Classic Broadcasting to sell the property and building only to pay off the lein.
 Classic Broadcasting (Scott, Leslie, and Sandra Bailey) sold the building and land to a private individual.
-During this time, Classic Broadcasting's Consultant Engineer, James A. (Jim) Turvaville filed and applied for WMRO to have "Special Temporary Authority" to operate at 200 watts as a daytime–only station with a long wire antenna from Scott and Leslie Bailey's home.
+During this time, Classic Broadcasting's consultant engineer, James A. (Jim) Turvaville filed and applied for WMRO to have special temporary authority to operate at 200 watts as a daytime–only station with a long wire antenna from Scott and Leslie Bailey's home.
 In a letter dated August 31, 2019, Scott Bailey returned WMRO's license to the FCC; the FCC cancelled the station's license on August 28, 2019.
-During the last two hours WMRO was on, Scott Bailey dropped the Adult Contemporary Format, went live playing Classic Rock with Classic R&B of the 70s and 80s.
+During the last two hours WMRO was on, Scott Bailey dropped the adult contemporary format, and went live playing classic rock and classic R&B of the 1970s and 1980s.
 The last song played on WMRO according to Scott Bailey was "Slow Ride" by Foghat.
 After the song ended, he shut the transmitter off.

-Previous callsign use

-The WMRO call letters were originally assigned to Aurora, Illinois.
-WMRO existed from 1938 until 1989 (now WBIG).
-Sister WMRO-FM signed on in 1965 (now WLEY-FM).